ricardoliveira5ro/PathwayAPI/README.md

     }
 }
 ```
-In the response headers you can see you got your **authorization token** that will be needed in every request you make to the available endpoints.
+In the response headers you will see you got your **authorization token** that will be needed in every request you make to the available endpoints.
 <br/><br/>

 #### 📍 Endpoints